potassco/clorm/docs/clorm/quickstart.rst

 Defining the Data Model
 -----------------------

 The most important step is to define a *data model* that maps the Clingo predicates to Python classes.
 Clorm provides the :class:`~clorm.Predicate` base class for this purpose; a :class:`~clorm.Predicate` sub-class defines a direct mapping to an underlying ASP logical predicate.
-The parameters of the predicate are specified using a number of *field* classes.
-Fields can be thought of as *term definitions*, as they define how a logical *term* is converted to, and from, a Python object.
-Clorm provides three standard field classes, :class:`~clorm.ConstantField`, :class:`~clorm.StringField`, and :class:`~clorm.IntegerField`, that correspond to the standard *logic programming* data types of constant, string, and integer.
+The parameters of the predicate are specified using a number of *fields*, similar to a standard Python ``dataclass``.
+In the Clorm context the fields can be thought of as *term definitions*, as they define how a logical *term* is converted to, and from, a Python object.

+ASP's *logic programming* syntax allows for three primitive types: integer, string, and constant.
+From the Python side this corresponds to the standard types ``int`` and ``str``, as well as a special Clorm defined type ``ConstantStr``.
+Note: ``ConstantStr`` is sub-classed from ``str`` in order to disambiguate between ASP constants and strings, while still offering the same Python type checking behaviour of the ``str`` parent class.

 .. code-block:: python

    class Driver(Predicate):
-       name=ConstantField
+       name: ConstantStr

    class Item(Predicate):
-       name=ConstantField
+       name: ConstantStr

    class Assignment(Predicate):
-       item=ConstantField
-       driver=ConstantField
-       time=IntegerField
+       item: ConstantStr
+       driver: ConstantStr
+       time: int

 The above code defines three classes to match the ASP program's input and output predicates, where the name of the predicate to map to is derived from the